Explore Shell's career opportunities and discover how you can make an impact with Shell.

 What is a Return to Work programme and why are the Shell Group of Companies in the UK (Shell) running it?

-We are piloting our UK Return to Work Programme to access a wider pool of talent and offer opportunities to people in the communities in which we work; so they can consider if a future in Shell could be right for them and we can explore new ways of attracting talent to our business.
+We are running our UK Return to Work Programme for 2019/2020 (following the success of the pilot programme last year) to access a wider pool of talent and offer opportunities to people in the communities in which we work; enabling them to return to a professional environment so they can consider if a future in Shell or the wider industry could be right for them and we can explore new ways of attracting talent to our business.

-We recognise that one size doesn’t fit all and for people that have had time out of the workplace will need different types of support.
+We recognise that one size doesn’t fit all and that people who have had time out of the workplace will need different types of support.
 We will offer the successful participants the opportunity to access on the job learning, development activities and tailor parts of their programme to their needs i.e. working patterns, self-study modules and how they develop their networks.